 If the council believes there may be a disciplinary case to answer, the council may initiate a more detailed investigation undertaken to establish the facts of a situation or to establish the perspective of others who may have witnessed misconduct.

 Informal Procedures.
 Where minor concerns about conduct become apparent, it is the Chair’s responsibility to raise this with the employee and clarify the improvements required.
 A file note will be made and kept by the Chair.
 The informal discussions are not part of the formal disciplinary procedure.
-If the conduct fails to improve, or if further matters of conduct become apparent, the Chair may decide to formalise the discussions and invite the employee to a first stage disciplinary hearing.
+If the conduct fails to improve, or if further matters of conduct become apparent, the Chair may decide to formalise the discussions and invite the employee to a first stage disciplinary hearing.(How do we ensure that any file records are passed on to subsequent chairs?)

 Disciplinary investigation